 How Marital Assets Are Divided In Pennsylvania

 In Pennsylvania, if divorcing spouses are unable to agree on how to split their marital assets and tackle debt division, the court will make decisions based on an “equitable distribution” model.
-Despite its moniker, the equitable distribution model does not automatically presume that all assets and debts should be divided in half.
+Despite its moniker, the equitable distribution model does not automatically divide all assets and debts in half.

 - The length of the marriage.

 - Each party’s income and his or her ability to rebuild assets and income in the future.

-- The standard of living of the parties established during the marriage
+- The standard of living of the parties during the marriage.

 - The custodial responsibilities of both parties after the divorce.

 Marital property is all property acquired by either party during the marriage regardless of whose name is on the title.
 It covers money earned and property acquired after the marriage and can include stocks, pensions, retirement accounts, and trusts.